 For green fingered children a trip to a Garden Centre can provide entertainment with lots of plants and flowers to look at.
-Haskins in Ferndown and Goulds in Weymouth have a little play area, Wyevale in Wimborne has a lovely outdoor area for the children to run around.
+Stewarts in Wimborne has a lovely outdoor area for the children to run around.
 The large play frame and animals should keep them busy while you enjoy a nice cup of tea.

 Tout Quarry Sculpture Park in Portland started as an abandoned stone quarry.
 The sculptures have been carved in situ and cover a large area with wonderful sea views.
 If you would like to read more about Tout Quarry, please see our Dorsetmums blog post.

-Badbury Rings is an old Iron Age hill fort near Blandford Forum and perfect for a picnic and run around.
+Badbury Rings is an old Iron Age hill fort near Blandford Forum and perfect for a picnic and walk.

 Halfway along the Rodwell Trail in Weymouth is Sandsfoot Castle which is set in beautiful formal gardens with stunning sea views.
 (Please note the Castle is currently closed off to the public to protect the ruins).

-Upton Country Park in Poole has acres of ground to explore plus woodland walks, play areas and the popular splash fountains which are set to come on at certain times of the day.
+Upton Country Park in Poole has acres of ground to explore plus woodland walks, play areas and the popular splash fountains which are set to come on at certain times of the day in summer.
 There are normally children’s events planned for during the school holidays too.

 Hengistbury Head in Bournemouth has a very good visitor centre with staff ready to tell you all about the wildlife and conservation in the area.
 Take a stroll down to Mudeford Spit or catch the land train and sit back to enjoy the views.

 We are so incredibly lucky to have so many long sandy Beaches in Dorset.
-Just pack some food, buckets and spades, cozzies and towels and you’re set for a day of free fun!
-Popular spots include Studland, Swanage, Weymouth and Lyme Regis plus Alum Chine and Sandbanks have the added bonus of a play park.
+Just pack a picnic, buckets and spades, cozzies, sun cream and towels and you’re set for a day of fun!
+Popular spots include Bournemouth, Studland, Swanage, Weymouth and Lyme Regis plus Alum Chine and Sandbanks have the added bonus of a play park.

 There are several PYO Fruit Farms in Dorset or wait until August time and head off in search of blackberry bushes to make a wonderful pudding or banana and blackberry smoothies.